stucchio/Idli/readme.rst

     $ idli add --title "The frobnicator is broken." --body "The frobnicator does not frobnicate."

-Currently idli allows you to talk to github and track backends.
+Currently idli allows you to talk to github and trac backends.

 WARNING: THIS DOCUMENTATION IS INCOMPLETE